luisgarcez11/long2lstmarray/README.md

 This function is analogous to the previous get_var_array function.
 This function has the ability to generate a matrix with various lags from various variables in a dataframe.
 The returned object is a 3D array.
-The array dimensions are repectively, subject, time and variable.
+The array dimensions are respectively, subject, time and variable.
 If `label_output` is `TRUE`, a list with the 3D array and vector with the labels is returned.